Best MFT Programs in California

 California Baptist University

-- 62-unit comprehensive program
+- Two-year program length.

 - Master's - Master of Science in Counseling Psychology